 You must also depreciate amounts you spend to adapt property to a new or different use.
 A use is "new or different" if it is not consistent with your "intended ordinary use" of the property when you originally placed it into service.

 To determine whether you've improved your business or rental property, you must determine what the property consists of.
 The IRS calls this the "unit of property" (UOP).
 How the UOP is defined is crucial.
 The larger the UOP, the more likely will work done on a component be a deductible repair rather than an improvement that must be depreciated.

 For example, if the UOP for an apartment building is defined as the entire building structure as a whole, you could plausibly claim that replacing the fire escapes is a repair since it doesn't seem that significant when compared with the whole building.
 On the other hand, if the UOP consists of the fire protection system alone, replacing fire escapes would likely be an improvement.

-New IRS regulations require that buildings be divided up into as many as nine different UOPs: the entire structure and up to eight separate building systems.
+The IRS regulations require that buildings be divided up into as many as nine different UOPs: the entire structure and up to eight separate building systems.
 An improvement to any of these UOPs must be depreciated.
-As a result, more costs will have to be classified as improvements, rather than repairs.

 UOP #1: The Entire Building